ntustison/Histograms/Text/stitched.md

 for linear binning) and the results were similar.
 These results can be found in the GitHub repository associated with this work.

-[^3]:  A software codename designating a work in progress simply based on a shared admiration between the first and last authors of Portuguese futebol.
+[^3]:  A software codename designating a work-in-progress simply based on a shared admiration between the first and last authors of Portuguese futebol.

 [^4]:  This assessment is based on multiple conversations between the first